Audrey Wasilewski: Film and television

 In 2008, Wasilewski played the supporting role of Heidi in the feature film Clear Lake, WI, starring Michael Madsen.

 In the 2010 film Red, Wasilewski appeared in a cameo alongside Bruce Willis and John Malkovich in which she played a doomed "gun for hire" sent to assassinate them.
 Also in 2010, she played the character of Deb in the film Lying to be Perfect.

 Wasilewski is known for her roles on the drama series Big Love as Pam Martin and on Mad Men as Anita Olson Respola member of the cast earning the Screen Actors Guild Award for Outstanding Ensemble in a Television Drama.

 Wasilewski plays Alpha Officer in the 2022 Academy Award-winning film Everything Everywhere All at Once.
 The Screen Actors Guild Awards honored this cast with Outstanding Ensemble in a Motion Picture.

-The award-winning 2022 film North Star, written and directed by PJ Palmer, has Wasilewski starring opposite Coleman Domingo, Malcom Gets, Kevin Bacon, and Laura Innes.
+The award-winning 2022 film North Star, written and directed by PJ Palmer, has Wasilewski starring opposite Colman Domingo, Malcom Gets, Kevin Bacon, and Laura Innes.

 Writer/director Filip Jan Rymsza cast Wasilewski as Sally the secretary in his 2020 psychological thriller Mosquito State.

 She has made over 100 guest appearances in TV series, such as, 9-1-1, Homecoming, Defending Jacob, Love, Victor, Young Sheldon, Ghosted, Friends, Two and a Half Men, Ally McBeal, George & Leo, Total Security, Saved by the Bell, Party of Five, Diagnosis Murder, State of Grace, The Nightmare Room, Providence, Charmed, Cold Case, ER, General Hospital, Push, The West Wing, Wonderfalls, The Bernie Mac Show, Boston Legal, Scandal, Family Guy, Monk, Mad, The Inside, Without a Trace, and many more.